SPI/members-django/README.md

 Membersdjango is the membership web application.
 PGWeb handles the centralized login system.
 PGLister handles mailing lists.
 For the installation of PGWeb and PGLister, see [here](https://gitlab.com/cmatte/pglister/-/blob/master/INSTALL.md).

-## Link between PGWeb and Membersdjango
+## Link between Membersdjango, PGLister and PGArchives

-Similarly to PGLister, a community auth site must be created in PGWeb.
-First, create a community org auth in [/admin/account/communityauthorg/](https://pgweb.spi-inc.org/admin/account/communityauthorg/).
-Then create the auth site in [/admin/account/communityauthsite/](https://pgweb.spi-inc.org/admin/account/communityauthsite/).
+To authenticate users in PGLister and PGArchives-private, a community auth site must be created in Membersdjango.
+First, create a community org auth in [/admin/account/communityauthorg/](https://members.spi-inc.org/admin/account/communityauthorg/).
+Then create the auth site in [/admin/account/communityauthsite/](https://members.spi-inc.org/admin/account/communityauthsite/).

 Use the following parameters:
 - Redirecturl: https://your_membersjango_address.tld/auth_receive/